sachsmc/plotROC-paper/Paper/README.md

-Source Files for "plotROC: A Better Tool for Plotting ROC Curves"
+Source Files for "plotROC: A Tool for Plotting ROC Curves"
 --------------------
 Author: Michael C Sachs
 ====================